emileond/100-days-of-code/log.md

 ### Day 9: Jun 22, 2020, Monday
 ##### WesBos - Tabs & BEDMAS
 **Thoughts:** Replicated the tabs lesson from yesterday with not much problem.
 Also studied a bit on flow control, if statements and function returns (truthly, falsy).

+### Day 10: Jun 26, 2020, Thursday
+##### WesBos - Coercion, Ternaries, Case Switch and Animating a Turtle with CSS Variables
+**Thoughts:** Studied coercion, ternary operators, case switch and watched an excercise for moving a turtle with css variables.
+I'll try to replicate the excercise tomorrow only with my notes.

+### Day 10: Jun 28, 2020, Saturday
+##### WesBos - Coercion, Ternaries, Case Switch and Animating a Turtle with CSS Variables
+**Thoughts:** Replicated the turtle excercise, I had some bumps but I was able to do it like 70% without seeking for guidance.
+After that I studied a bit on intervals and Timers, all of this in the Wes Bos Beginner JS course.